 The transmembrane/GPI-anchored proteins could be grouped into four subcellular locations; the membrane compartment of Can1 (MCC)/eisosome, the cell surface, the plasma membrane and the ER membrane.
 Of these the MCC/eisosome proteins, Sur7 and orf19.6741 were the most intriguing.
-Among other similarities, these proteins have predicted topologies reminiscent of mammalian tetraspanins, which are key markers for mammalian EVs (Figure 8).

 Sur7 is a four TM domain protein present in the plasma membrane in stable, sphingolipid and ergosterol enriched microdomains known as the MCC [94]. orf19.6741 is a non-essential, chlamydospore induced gene which encodes a predicted 3 TM domain protein homologous to the S. cerevisiae MCC/eisosome protein Pun1 [95, 96].
 Based on the detection of the orf19.6741 protein exclusively in all EV samples with particularly high abundance, we designate this protein as ‘EV associated Protein 1’ or Evp1.
-Sur7 and Evp1 are both part of the fungal-specific Sur7 family (Interpro: IPR009571).[97, 98] [15] Sequence homology reveals that Sur7-family proteins are related to mammalian claudins [98] which have been detected in exosomes isolated from a variety of cancer cell lines [99–101].
+Sur7 and Evp1 are both part of the fungal-specific Sur7 family (Pfam: PF06687).
+This family describes a group of fungal specific transmembrane proteins which localise to plasma membrane and have a conserved cysteine motif similar to mammalian claudins [97, 98].
+Alongside their similarities to claudins, Sur7 and Evp1 have predicted topologies reminiscent of mammalian tetraspanins, which are key markers for mammalian EVs (Figure 8) [15].Tetraspanin family (Pfam: PF00335) proteins have four transmembrane alpha helices and two extracellular loops, one short and one long which contains four or more conserved cysteine residues.
+Similarly, Sur7 and Evp1 have 4 or 3 predicted transmembrane domains, with two extracellular loops of different lengths.
+Sur7 and Evp1 have a long extracellular loop with at least two cysteine residues in a conserved motif.

-We hypothesize that Sur7 and Evp1 will be ideal C. albicans EV markers because of their potential topological similarity to tetraspanin EV markers, specifically CD9, CD81, and CD63.
+We hypothesize that Sur7 and Evp1 will be ideal C. albicans EV markers after validation because of their potential topological similarity to tetraspanin EV markers, specifically CD9, CD81, and CD63.
 The utility of tetraspanins as EV markers is characterised by their abundant and broad expression in different cell types, their stability as part of tetraspanin-enriched microdomains (TEMs) in EV membranes, and the plethora of monoclonal antibodies that are available for them.
 Antibodies raised against tetraspanins typically bind to epitopes in the large extracellular loop [99–102], which protrudes from the EV surface.
 This interaction has been exploited to isolate EVs from complex biological fluids such as plasma, serum, and urine [72, 103, 104].
 Unfortunately, commercial antibodies for Sur7 are not available and Evp1 has largely been investigated at the transcript level [96, 105].
-However, the genetic manipulability of C. albicans means that the expression of fusion proteins is relatively simple and rapid [106], as demonstrated for Sur7 [98].
+However, if these Sur7 and Evp1 are validated as C. albicans EV membrane proteins, then raising antibodies against their extracellular loops would be vital for future in vivo research.
+Alternatively, the genetic manipulability of C. albicans means that the expression of fusion proteins is relatively simple and rapid [106], as demonstrated for Sur7 [98].
 Isolation of EVs from C. albicans strains with GFP-tagged Sur7 or Evp1 will enable monitoring of EVs via fluorescence or the use anti-GFP antibodies for EV marker detection via Western blot.
 Furthermore, if the predicted topology of Evp1 is correct, expression of Evp1 with a small N-terminal tag may permit immunocapture of C. albicans EVs.